Looking for an honest-to-goodness Logitech Harmony 650 vs 700 universal remote review?

 b) the technologies it supports (IR and RF)

-These numbers may vary depending on the version of the product and time the remote you are buying was manufactured.
+These numbers may vary depending on the version of the product and when the remote you was manufactured.

 For example, only the later versions of the 700 can control up to eight devices.
 Earlier versions only supported 6 or 7.